wongpeiting/wtf_flat_alert_system/README.md

 ### The WTF meter
 Not all outliers are equal.
 Each flat gets a WTF Score (0–100) based on how dramatically it deviates from expected resale patterns.
-- 0–25: Mildly interesting
+- 0–70: Not particularly WTF
-- 25–50: Hmm, okay, someone wanted this
+- 70–88: Interesting eyebrow-raiser
-- 50–75: Valuers stared at the ceiling for a bit
+- 88–90: Valuers rubbed their temples
-- 75–100: Full-blown unicorn sale ripe for public debate
+- 90–100: Unicorn sale — call the press

 ### Why build an alert system
 Because Singapore’s housing market is full of micro-stories hiding inside transaction tables – stories about desirability, scarcity, superstition, renovation trends, and sometimes sheer human irrationality.